 Treatment for Malassezia is usually anti-dandruff shampoo or topical treatments like moisturizers or anti-itch cream.
 If symptoms don’t abate, you might need something stronger from a dermatologist.

 Dandruff shampoos can help treat your eyebrow dandruff — work it into a lather and rub it on your brows when you’re in the shower, leaving it on for a few minutes before rinsing.
 Shampoos containing selenium sulfide, like Selsun Blue, can help with Malassezia, and shampoos containing ketoconazole are good to keep in mind if other dandruff shampoos don’t work.
 While some of the ketoconazole shampoos are prescription only, there are others, like Nizoral, that are over-the-counter.
 Just make sure it’s not overly drying; you don’t want to dry out the skin around your eyebrows because that can lead to flakiness, which you are trying to get rid of.

 Tea tree oil has antifungal properties, and its effectiveness in treating dandruff has actually been studied.
-One study that individuals who used tea tree oil shampoo (5 percent strength) showed a reduction in dandruff symptoms.
+One study

 You can mix 5 percent tea tree oil with lotion or aloe gel, and simply rub it into the affected area every other day or so.
 As you see your symptoms improve, you can use it less often.
 Eventually, you can use it once or twice a week to keep symptoms at bay.